 Friday: Repeat workout A

 For gaining lean muscle and strength your sets for each exercise will be r between 3-5 and reps between 4-10.
 Rest about 1 to 2 minutes after each exercise and up to 3 or 4 minutes if you are lifting extremely heavy that day and your reps are in the low range.
 You’ll need more time to recover.
-With that said, the idea is be in and out of the gym in about an hour and that includes warm-up.
-Those muscles are built during recovery so fight the urge to train longer.
+With that said, the idea is to be in and out of the gym in about an hour and that includes warm-up.
+Those muscles are built during the recovery so fight the urge to train longer.
 It is not necessary.